 Place of birth: Pheonix, Arizona

-Brief biography: Emmett grew up on a small farmstead on the edge of Pheonix, Arizona.
-He would later join the U.S. Army during the Second World War where he received some training in engineering.
+Chappelle grew up on a small farmstead on the edge of Pheonix, Arizona.
+He would later join the U.S. Army during the Second World War, where he received some training in engineering.
 He was re-assigned to the all-black 91st Infantry Division and deployed to Italy.

-After the war, he earned his B.Sc. in Biology from the University of California in 1950 and his masters' in Biology in 1954 from the University of Washington.
-Emmett later earned his Ph.D. and joined the Research Institute for Advanced Studies at Baltimore and later NASA in 1966.
+After the war, he earned his B.Sc. in Biology from the University of California in 1950 and then taught biochemistry at Meharry Medical College for several years, during which he began research into iron recycling by red blood cells and anaphylactic shock.
+He received several offers from prominent schools and received his masters' in Biology in 1954 from the University of Washington.

 Date of birth: December 1948